 “Every mobile application becomes successful through its functionality, code, and calculations, regardless of how it looks and works”, this sounds like an absolute fluke, I agree.

 Nowadays, when we talk about mobile applications there is an immense need for an exceptional UI and UX as much as a perfect backend code.
 UI/UX and visuals are the reason why some mobile applications become an instant hit in the market and some are never downloaded in the first place.

 “Good design is like a refrigerator—when it works, no one notices, but when it doesn’t, it sure stinks.” –Irene Au, Damian Jolley, UI Designer

 Being a part of the mobile app development industry we realize that mobile app stores provide the space for displaying screenshots and videos of your applications so the users can have a quick glance at the amazing user interface that your app offers and be tempted into downloading it.
 Remember, nobody is playing the basic snake game or working on a grayscale rudimentary calculator anymore.

 So, what makes your mobile application visually and functionally appealing is the UI and UX of the application.

-We, at Appinventiv, follow a series of steps for the app design process to create some of the most enticingly designed apps.
-This entire process of designing the Mobile application’s interface can be broken down into 3 major phases:
+We, at Appinventiv, follow a series of mobile app design process steps to create some of the most enticingly designed apps.
+The entire process of designing the mobile application’s interface can be broken down into 3 major phases:

 - UX Design/Wireframing